 According to the American Association of Colleges of Nursing, the number of new nurse practitioners graduating each year is rising rapidly and within the next few years, will likely exceed the number of new physicians completing training.
 The shift provides an opportunity for providers and organizations to meet growing healthcare needs in a more cost-effective manner including filling gaps in specializations and populations.
 For new and aspiring nurse practitioners, the shift provides more autonomy and more career options.

 As a graduate-level nursing student, you will strengthen your critical thinking and problem-solving skills in order to coordinate healthcare programs in a time of ongoing reform.
 You’ll examine the role of the advanced practice nurse in the delivery of care, leadership and collaboration.
-You’ll earn your degree in approximately 2 years, by completing 6, 12 and 16-week online courses.
-During your last year of study, you’ll participate in a required on-site skills lab that will require travel to Ohio, as well as on-site clinicals 1 or 2 days per week depending on the course requirements in an approved healthcare setting.
+You’ll earn your degree in approximately 27 months, by completing 6, 12 and 16-week online courses.
+During your last year of study, you’ll participate in a required on-site skills lab, as well as on-site clinicals 1 or 2 days per week depending on the course requirements in an approved healthcare setting.

 Perfect the art of diagnosis and treatment with the help of simulation software